reconcilerio/dies/README.md

     // either mutable (`false`) or immutable (`true`).
     DieImmutable(immutable bool) *MyResourceDie

+    // DieWith returns a new die after passing the current die to the callback
+    // function.
+The passed die is mutable.
+    DieWith(fn func(d *MyResourceDie)) *MyResourceDie

     // DeepCopy returns a new die with equivalent state.
 Useful for
     // snapshotting a mutable die.
     DeepCopy() *MyResourceDie